ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/bulk_delete.rst

 Delete Case Objects in Bulk
 ---------------------------

-If your System Administrator enabled bulk deletion operations for ThreatConnect v3 API, you can delete Artifacts, Case Attributes, Cases, Notes, Workflow Tasks, and Workflow Events in bulk by sending a request in the following format:
+If your System Administrator enabled bulk deletion operations for ThreatConnect v3 API, you can delete Artifacts, Cases, Notes, Workflow Tasks, and Workflow Events (i.e., Timeline Events) in bulk by sending a request in the following format:

 .. code::